Mathux/TEMOS/README.md

 - ``trainer=gpu``: training with CUDA, on an automatically selected GPU (default)
 - ``trainer=cpu``: training on the CPU (not recommended)

-## How to generate motions with TEMOS
+## How to generate motions with TEMOS :walking:
 ### Dataset splits
 To get results comparable to previous work, we use the same splits as in [Language2Pose](https://github.com/chahuja/language2pose) and [Ghosh et al.](https://github.com/anindita127/Complextext2animation).
 To be explicit, and not rely on random seeds, you can find the list of id-files in [datasets/kit-splits/](datasets/kit-splits/) ([train](datasets/kit-splits/train)/[val](datasets/kit-splits/val)/[test](datasets/kit-splits/test)).